 For example, you will see that some of her typography is very experimental and creative, creating her representation of typography out of objects such as thread, fruit and even splashes of tea.
 Kerry tried to start each letter with a completely blank slate every day, enabling her to practice a range of processes and to create a set of 36 typographic symbols that are very different in style and finish – check them out below.

-Below are both of our sets of type altogether, with mine on the left and Kerry’s on the right.
+Below are both of our sets of type altogether, with mine on the top and Kerry’s on the bottom.